hibbb/minimize-exposure/README.md

 Now, we have minimized the exposure of personal information.

 While this is a simple example and covers only one scenario, there is definitely a lot of room for improvement in this approach, and many other scenarios could be applicable.
-That's it for now, very glad to share my thoughts here.
+Welcome to leave me a message [here](https://discuss.ens.domains/t/a-way-to-minimize-the-exposure-of-personal-information-using-ens/16971).

 ## Sample Code